moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/ssh_keys.md

 This page shows you how to create and enable SSH Keys.

+> <strong>Important</strong>
+- If you add a new SSH key into the console and can ssh your server, reload your ssh-keys with `service ssh-keys start` command
+- If you add a new SSH key into the console and can not access your server, reboot your server from the Control Panel to load ssh-keys

 Before connecting to your servers, you must set an existing public Key to your account.
 If you already have an SSH Key skip Step 1.

 ### Step 1 - Create the RSA Key Pair